devkral/django-fast-iprestrict/README.md

 -   `ignore_pathes`: match only via ip
 -   `require_rule`: raise Disabled if rule with rulename not exist
--   `execute_only`: only decorate request, evaluate matching iprestrict rule action, wait and block, don't modify the ratelimit counter, for two-phased execution models
+-   `no_count` former `execute_only`: only decorate request, evaluate matching iprestrict rule action, wait and block, don't modify the ratelimit counter, for two-phased execution models
--   `count_only`: don't apply wait and block, when rule exists return only 0 (allowed), update the counter only and decorate request, for two-phased execution models
+-   `no_execute` former `count_only`: don't apply wait and block, when rule exists return only 0 (allowed), update the counter only and decorate request, for two-phased execution models

 Note: when the request is already annotated with a ratelimit with the same decorate_name both instances are merged

 Note: you can provide a rate and set the field rate in iprestrict ratelimit to "inherit" for using the provided rate, this works only when a rate is specified

+Note: when using with reset, both options are automatically set.
+Limitation: RESET_EPOCH only works when epoch is the request

 #### two phased execution model

 Especially with async code it can be handy to have two phases:

 an execution phase in which only wait/block is executed and the counter not modified.
 Its place is before an expensive function.
-The most common place is a decorator in urls. `execute_only` argument
+The most common place is a decorator in urls. `no_count` argument

 a count phase in which the ratelimit counter in cache is modified.
 Its place is after/in an expensive function.
-In case of invariants or if the calculated result should not be wasted, no actions are executed. `count_only` argument
+In case of invariants or if the calculated result should not be wasted, no actions are executed. `no_execute` argument

 views.py: